rbms-bsc/DCRMR/_pages/Edition/Edition.md

 ## 3.01.3 Form and order of information

-<a name="3.01.3.1">3.01.3.1</a> Transcribe Edition information in the form and order in which it is presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
+<a name="3.01.3.1">3.01.3.1</a> Transcribe Edition information in the form and order indicated by the sequence, layout, or lettering style on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).

 ## Contents:
 {: .no_toc }